bbarres/DownyMildewResist/README.md

 + **map_AOX.R:** this script produce the maps of the populations containing AOX-related resistant strains in France.
 This is the Figure 2
 + **map_ameto.R:** the script to produce the maps of populations containing  ametoctradin resistant strains in France using either bioassay or biomolecular tools.
 This is the Figure 3 in the manuscript
 + **map_amisul.R:** the script to produce the maps of the populations containing amisulbrom resistant strains in France.
 This plot was not included in the manuscript
++ **MIC_amisul.R** the script used to produce the supplementary material S1 analyses and figures.
+It mainly consists in the computation of the MIC values of amisulbrom dose-response curves and the analyses of their distribution.